The 2018 film Mario, from Switzerland, tells a beautiful story of two footballers who unexpectedly fall in love.

 Mario, unlike a lot of gay-themed films from the US, is well written and directed with stellar performances from leads Max Hubacher (Mario) and Aaron Altaras (Leon).

-Mario is available to stream on Amazon Prime.
+Mario is available to stream on Amazon Prime and Tubi.
 Fair warning, the film is subtitled in English so it’s best not to watch if you’re tired or distracted!

 Take a look at the trailer below.